How To Watch Netflix On Your TV – The Ultimate Guide

 - Power on the extension and allow it to connect to your home’s wireless network.

-- If you don’t have it already, you will need to download and install the Chromecast extension to your phone.
+- If you don’t have it already, you will need to download and install the Chromecast extension on your phone.

 - Chromecast uses your wireless network, which in turn creates a “Chromecast” network.
 You will need to sign into it.